rogerchamberlain/rogerchamberlain.github.io/modules/08/assignment.md

 Please note that **you should not use any branching instructions**.
 You may use the "skip" instructions, however (and in fact may be required to do so!).

 An important note on registers: as described in the [documentation](http://ww1.microchip.com/downloads/en/appnotes/doc42055.pdf), there are different kinds of registers in assembly.
-A call-used register may be used and modified by a subroutine, so any *calling* function must save them before calling a subroutine, either by `mov`ing them to another register or `push`ing them to the stack.
-A call-saved register cannot be affected by calling a subroutine (without likely crashing the calling C code), so your subroutine must save them before modifying them and restore them before returning.
-In otherwords, if you change the values in any call-saved registers, like `r28` or `r29`, you must restore them back to their original values before your function returns.
+A caller-saved register may be used and modified by a subroutine, so any *calling* function must save them before calling a subroutine, either by `mov`ing them to another register or `push`ing them to the stack.
+A callee-saved register should not be affected by calling a subroutine (without likely crashing the calling C code), so your subroutine must save them before modifying them and restore them before returning.
+In otherwords, if you change the values in any callee-saved registers, like `r28` or `r29`, you must restore them back to their original values before your function returns.

 The easiest way to save a register is to use the **stack**.
 Interaction with the stack utilizes two primary instructions: [push](https://onlinedocs.microchip.com/pr/GUID-0B644D8F-67E7-49E6-82C9-1B2B9ABE6A0D-en-US-1/index.html?GUID-51635F91-00DA-4C97-A39C-783551EFD2DE) and [pop](https://onlinedocs.microchip.com/pr/GUID-0B644D8F-67E7-49E6-82C9-1B2B9ABE6A0D-en-US-1/index.html?GUID-BA3B66E9-4A18-4C02-90FC-CCF42561A202).
 Push will put the contents of a register on the the top of a stack.
 Pop will remove the last value placed on the stack and put it in a register.